SamThompson/dart_hub/README.md

 # dart_hub

 A GitHub client written in flutter.
+The goal of this project is to build something non-trivial in Flutter to flex the framework's muscles.

 ## Building